Torch relay pioneered at Nazi Games

 The flame, the five rings, the Olympic oath, the hymn and the anthems were products of the fanatical nationalism poisoning Europe during the inter-war years.

-At the suggestion of Berlin Games organiser Carl Diem the torch relay was added, with more than 3,000 runners bearing the torch over 3,187 kms.
+At the suggestion of Berlin Games organizer Carl Diem the torch relay was added, with more than 3,000 runners bearing the torch over 3,187 kms.

 The classical origins of the Olympic flame stem from the theft of fire from the Olympian god Zeus by Prometheus and gifted to mankind.